It’s been over a year since my last

-It’s still hard to imagine that this beautifully restored circa 1911 Craftsman house was a used car dealership less than three years ago.
+It’s still hard to imagine that the beautifully restored circa 1911 Craftsman house that now hosts a stylish restaurant was a used car dealership less than three years ago.

 My friend and I sat near the window, bathed from light that came streaming through stained glass windows, eating off a glass-topped table that was once a door.